Landlord harassment: Protections

 At common law tenants were entitled to the "quiet enjoyment" of leased premises.
 American common law has also adopted the "warranty of habitability" which ensures that residential premises remain in repair.

 In the United Kingdom and the Commonwealth, the Human Rights Act may provide a basis to establish what is fair and reasonable between tenant and landlord.
 The right to private and family life, and the right to enjoy one's possessions, are enshrined in this law.
 The right to an effective remedy and the right to express oneself freely should give the tenant the confidence to seek timely and reasonable resolution should they be suffering or under duress.
 Although human rights legislation is generally only enforceable against public bodies, it provides a framework of reasonability.

 Depending on the specific circumstances, United Kingdom legislation such as the Public Order Act 1986 and the Fraud Act 2006 may provide specific remedies.
 Both common law and public order legislation make it an offence for persons to behave wrongfully in a dwelling e.g. breach of the peace.
 Fraud legislation makes it an offence for a person to make a wrongful or forced gain (monetary or other) personally or for the body they represent.

-Many local jurisdictions have very specific landlord-tenant legislation that sets out the duties of the landlord, a breach of which may be considered "harassment".
+Many local jurisdictions have specific landlord-tenant legislation that outlines the duties of the landlord, a breach of which may be considered "harassment".
 For example, in California, Civil Code Section 1954, limits the landlord's right of entry, in New Mexico, there is an extensive "Owner-Resident Relations Act" and in New York City, a Certification Of No Harassment (COHN) is required to make any occupancy alterations.